 Measure your flight time to your food intake.
 Make sure to release those bowels and rid your stomach of any snacks, coffees/teas, breakfast, lunches, or dinners that will send you running for the bathroom later on.
 Oh, and remember, there will most likely be two to four bathrooms that you will have to share with everyone else on the plane.
 Nine times out of ten, you won’t be able to make a clean getaway if you end up writing your name on the bathroom wall with last night’s dairy snacks.
-There will be witnesses that await you on the other side of that potty wall that you will have to face after your damage has been done!
+There will always be that witness that awaits you on the other side of that potty wall, that you will have to face after your damage has been done!

 4. BOB!
 Bring-Your-Own-Bathroom!